plone/plone.recipe.zeoserver/README.rst

   The path to the zeopack.py backup script.
 A wrapper for this will be generated in bin/zeopack (unless you change `zeopack-script-name`), which sets up the appropriate environment to run this.
-Defaults to using the zeopack script from the ZODB3 egg.
+Defaults to using the zeopack script from the ZODB egg.
 Set this option to an empty value if you do not want this script to be generated.

 zeopack-script-name